 The CKCP sensor is checked for circuit/electrical faults (P051C/P051D).
-The CKCP sensor is also checked for inrange faults using an offset check prior to engine cranking.
-If the sensor offset is greater than a calibrated threshold, a P051B DTC is set.
+The CKCP sensor is also checked for inrange faults using an offset check prior to engine cranking and a rationality test after start.
+If the sensor offset is greater than a calibrated threshold just prior to engine cranking, a P051B DTC is set.
+The CKCP sensor is also checked for low readings when air flow rate is low.
+(There shouldn't be a high pressure drop across the air filter at low flows.), and also checked that high readings (There shouldn't be a condition where the pressure across the air filter gets higher than ambient pressure.).